gkapfham/www.gregorykapfhammer-old.com/biography.md

 Working as an experimental computer scientist, Gregory Kapfhammer conducts [research]({{site.baseurl}}research/) in areas such as software engineering and software testing.
-In collaboration with a diverse and skilled group of students and colleagues, Kapfhammer pursues research that results in award-winning and frequently cited research [papers]({{site.baseurl}}research/papers/), oft-complimented [presentations]({{site.baseurl}}research/presentations/), useful free and open-source [software]({{site.baseurl}}software/), and valued
+Collaborating with a diverse and skilled group of students and colleagues, Kapfhammer completes research that results in award-winning and frequently cited research [papers]({{site.baseurl}}research/papers/), oft-complimented [presentations]({{site.baseurl}}research/presentations/), useful free and open-source [software]({{site.baseurl}}software/), and valued